yzhang-gh/vscode-markdown/README.md

 - Automatically show preview side-by-side when openning a markdown file
 - ...

-They will depend on the feedback and requests.
+These depend on the feedback and requests.

+# Feedback

+Bugs, feature requests, ..., in [GitHub Issues](https://github.com/neilsustc/vscode-markdown/issues).

 # Known Issues

-##
+- To avoid distractive HTML comments, this extension will 'guess' where the TOC is.
+Currently, a TOC will be recognized if
+  - It's a list block in markdown syntax
+  - Its first list item tiile matches the first heading in the file
+- CJK in TOC anchors (Needing a complex slugify function)